Irritable Bowel Syndrome (IBS)

-If none of the symptoms listed above is present, try to rule out other causes of abdominal problems, such as eating a new food; eating sugar-rich foods, especially milk products; eating foods containing sorbitol or other artificial sweeteners; nervousness; or stomach flu.
-Try home treatment for 1 or 2 weeks.
-If your symptoms don't get better or if they get worse, call your health professional.
+If your symptoms are mild, it might be okay to try home treatment for 1 week or longer.
+If you think you may have IBS, try to rule out other causes of belly problems, such as eating a new food; eating sugar-rich foods, especially milk products; eating foods containing sorbitol or other artificial sweeteners; nervousness; or a stomach infection.
+If your symptoms don't get better or if they get worse, call your doctor.

 Exams and Tests

 Most of the time, doctors can diagnose IBS from the symptoms.
 Your doctor will ask you about your symptoms and past health and will do a physical exam.